List of countries in the Eurovision Song Contest

-Broadcasters from fifty-two countries have participated in the Eurovision Song Contest since it started in 1956, with winning songs coming from twenty-seven of those countries.
+Broadcasters from fifty-two countries have participated in the Eurovision Song Contest since its inaugural edition in 1956, with winning songs coming from twenty-eight of those countries.
 The contest, organised by the European Broadcasting Union (EBU), is held annually between members of the union who participate representing their countries.
 Broadcasters submit songs to the event where they are performed live by the performer(s) they had selected and cast votes to determine the winning song of the competition.